+On September 24th, 2016 Real Local RVA hosted it’s first Farm Tour & Cookout!
+It was a beautiful sunny day to experience some of the best Richmond’s Farm scene has to offer.
 The day started on Victory Farms.
-It was a beautiful morning.
-Folks began to arrive around 10AM.
 From there we boarded a shuttle and visited four unique local farms.
 The first stop was Shalom Farms, a non-profit farm in Goochland, the second stop was Lickinghole Creek Craft Brewery, Virginia’s first farm brewery, the third stop was Tricycle Gardens, an urban non- profit organization, and the final stop was back on Victory Farms, a thriving produce farm.
 From there we kicked off our cookout featuring Chef Joe Sparatta, of Heritage/Southbound, Chef Lee Gregory, of The Roosevelt/Southbound, Chef Mike Ledesma of East Coast Provisions, Chef Brian Enroughty of Richmond Restaurant Group, and Chef Todd Johnson, of Ellwood Thompson’s.

 About Shalom Farms

 The mission of Shalom Farms is to work with communities to ensure access to healthy food and the support to live healthy lives.
 Through sustainable food production and hands-on experiences at the farm and in the city, Shalom Farms provides thousands in Richmond with access to healthy food…and healthy lives.